ovh/docs/pages/account/api/first-steps/guide.en-gb.md

 After you click the API you want, the **Parameters** section allows you to assign variables for its application.

-For example, when adding a TXT record to your DNS zone, you will optimize the following settings:
+For example, when adding a TXT record to your DNS zone, you will optimise the following settings:

 ![API](images/parameters.png){.thumbnail}